fricas/fricas/src/doc/sphinx/source/faq.rst

    cat tst.input | fricas -nosman > tst.output
    echo ')read tst.input' | fricas -nosman > tst.output

-Whereas the first two versions do not show the input in ``tst.ouput``, the last command does.
+Whereas the first two versions do not show the input in ``tst.output``, the last command does.
 However, in the latter case it is hard to distinguish input from output.